 Arrow Electronics's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$1.1 billion.

 The EBITDA is a measure of a Arrow Electronics's overall financial performance and is widely used to measure a its profitability.

 |Revenue TTM||USD$28.7 billion|

 |Gross profit TTM||USD$3.2 billion|

 TTM: trailing 12 months

-There are currently 1.3 million Arrow Electronics shares held short by investors – that's known as Arrow Electronics's "short interest".
-This figure is 13.8% down from 1.5 million last month.
+There are currently 1.2 million Arrow Electronics shares held short by investors – that's known as Arrow Electronics's "short interest".
+This figure is 13.6% up from 1.0 million last month.